 Were it not for Claude Wright’s modesty prompting him to closet a remarkable 40-year collection of championship baubles, his home could have been a worthy showroom for Tiffany’s, Gorham, Steuben and countless trophy empires.

-Wright's brilliant career from Denver Country Club caddie at age 13 to Colorado Senior Match Play champion at 58 filled volumes with his golfing prowess that included a record 13 Cherry Hills Country Club championships.
-Yet, Claude disdained the limelight and loved the nickname of "working man's golfer" that was spawned when he worked as a plasterer for his father and later at Gates Rubber.
+Wright’s brilliant career from Denver Country Club caddie at age 13 to Colorado Senior Match Play champion at 58 could fill volumes.
+His golfing prowess led to a record 13 Cherry Hills Country Club championships.
+Yet, Claude disdained the limelight and loved the nickname of “working man’s golfer” that was spawned when he worked as a plasterer for his father and later at Gates Rubber.

 Wright capped his career by winning three of the first five CGA Senior Stroke Play Championships, in the mid-1970s.